Uncategorized

 Full comprehensive data and scientific agreement on #8 and #9 do not exist yet. #8 may change dynamically with human healthspan and lifespan increases.
 There is also no agreement on which biomarkers can be used for longevity clinical trials.

-So given the known limitations and major flaws, are biological age tests worthwhile?
-Yes, if they influence making healthier lifestyle choices or lead to early discovery of treatable disease.
+So given the known limitations and major flaws, are biological age tests still worthwhile?
+Yes, if they influence you to make healthier lifestyle choices or lead to early discovery of treatable disease.

 Biological Age Tests — How Fast Am I Aging?

 According to Dr. Horvath, “Aging manifests in 30 year olds.”
-If you are fortunate enough to be just 30 years old, you should consider taking a biological age test to set your health baseline.
-If you are older, it still makes sense to establish a starting position, then test annually to see how you progress.
+So, if you are at least 30, you should consider taking a biological age test to set your health baseline, then test annually to see how you progress.

-GrimAge has received global scientific validation for accuracy in tracking age.
-As of 2019, GrimAge is 18% more accurate than calendar age and 14% better than previously-described epigenetic biomarkers.
+Created in 2019, GrimAge has received global scientific validation for accuracy in tracking age.
+GrimAge is 18% more accurate than calendar age and 14% better than previously-described epigenetic biomarkers.
 In predicting time to coronary heart disease, GrimAge is 61% more accurate than chronological age and 46% better than previously-reported epigenetic biomarkers.
 Also, GrimAge outperforms in predicting time to cancer and time to menopause.
 Of note, if patients are sick when taking the GrimAge test, it affects the results because blood health factors show the illness.

-As of August, 2022, Dr. Horvath has created and tested GrimAge2 which is even more accurate as it factors in whether patients are smokers and biomarkers for Hemoglobin A1C and C-reactive protein.
-According to GrimAge2 predictive factors for increased longevity, it is very important to maintain high levels of vegetable intake, good levels of HDL cholesterol and healthy lung function.
+In 2022, Dr. Horvath created GrimAge2 which is even more accurate as it factors in whether patients are smokers and examines biomarkers for Hemoglobin A1C and C-reactive protein.
+According to GrimAge2’s most predictive factors for increased longevity, it is very important to maintain high levels of vegetable intake, good levels of HDL cholesterol and healthy lung function.

 Dr. Horvath has found that blood and buccal (cheek swab) cells are the best indicators for testing aging.
-For comparison, they are also testing animals such as cats, dogs and even elephants as part of 3rd-generation, pan-mammalian clocks.
+They are also testing animals such as cats, dogs and even elephants as part of 3rd-generation, pan-mammalian clocks to get a sense for how animals age compared with humans.

-Unfortunately, GrimAge is not providing direct to consumer testing at this time.
+Unfortunately, GrimAge and GrimAge2 are not available for direct to consumer testing at this time, however even better models have emerged.

-Here are the published biological age test options, none of which are fully comprehensive in their data gathering and methodology:
+Here are the primarily blood-based biological age tests, none of which are yet fully comprehensive in their data gathering and methodology:

 AdaptAge (not publicly available)